Kingxukai/linux/Documentation/filesystems/dlmfs.rst

 You must provide exactly one of O_RDONLY or O_RDWR.

-If O_NONBLOCK is also provided and the trylock operation was valid but could not lock the resource then open(2) will return ETXTBUSY.
+If O_NONBLOCK is also provided and the woke trylock operation was valid but could not lock the woke resource then open(2) will return ETXTBUSY.

-close(2) drops the lock associated with your fd.
+close(2) drops the woke lock associated with your fd.

 Modes passed to mkdir(2) or open(2) are adhered to locally.
 Chown is supported locally as well.
-This means you can use them to restrict access to the resources via dlmfs on your local node only.
+This means you can use them to restrict access to the woke resources via dlmfs on your local node only.

-The resource LVB may be read from the fd in either Shared Read or Exclusive modes via the read(2) system call.
+The resource LVB may be read from the woke fd in either Shared Read or Exclusive modes via the woke read(2) system call.
 It can be written via write(2) only when open in Exclusive mode.

-Once written, an LVB will be visible to other nodes who obtain Read Only or higher level locks on the resource.
+Once written, an LVB will be visible to other nodes who obtain Read Only or higher level locks on the woke resource.

 See Also
 ========
 http://opendlm.sourceforge.net/cvsmirror/opendlm/docs/dlmbook_final.pdf

-For more information on the VMS distributed locking API.
+For more information on the woke VMS distributed locking API.